-If you’re torn between pursuing a technical computer degree and forging out into the world of business, a career as a computer systems analyst could be the perfect compromise.
+If you’re torn between pursuing a technical computer degree and breaking into the world of business, a career as a computer systems analyst could be the perfect compromise.
 These professionals use their technology skills and business know-how to develop computer systems that help businesses better organize and manage information.
-Their work requires them to understand and configure hardware and software to create complete and efficient computer systems.
+Their work requires them to understand and configure both hardware and software to create complete and efficient computer systems that benefit the organization.
 Computer systems analysts have the skills to modify and update existing systems and develop new ones.
-In addition to allowing candidates to merge both interests, the profession includes advantages like a comfortable salary and job satisfaction.
+In addition to allowing candidates to merge both interests, the profession includes advantages like a comfortable salary, a promising job outlook, and job satisfaction.

 An Undergraduate Degree in a Computer-Related Subject

 First and foremost, an aspiring computer systems analyst will need to learn about computers.
 Most candidates develop their knowledge through a formal college education, earning a bachelor’s degree in a subject such as information science.
 Majoring in information science will provide students with a strong foundation in both technology and business, including coursework in database design, software development, project management, and social psychology, according to U.S. News & World Report.

 While an information sciences degree path is often preferable, computer science is another popular choice for aspiring computer systems analysts.
 Although a computer science degree program can prepare students for this career, computer scientists and computer system analysts serve different roles.
 A degree program in computer science often won’t have the same focus on business that a degree in information technology does.

 Not every computer systems analyst prepares for the career by studying computers.
 Even a degree in business or liberal arts can be a starting point for this career path, as long as the student also cultivates some computer programming or information technology skills, the United States Bureau of Labor Statistics (BLS) reported.